Seven Tips for Writing a Great Self Review

 Your company or supervisor may want you to do a self-evaluation for a number of reasons.
 Most often, self-evaluations:

-Create time for the employee to critically assess their own performance in an objective way, thus fostering a more informed discussion
+Create time and space for the employee to objectively assess their own performance

 Provide an opportunity for managers to determine how realistically the employee evaluates their own performance